 To summarize, ZuluTrade remains one of the platforms with the highest number of registered Signal Providers, although in percentage, a few are notable traders, several are average, and many Signal Providers are non-professional, although the company continues to work and set new rules and restrictions to improve the quality of registered traders, thus protect their investors.

 ZuluTrade provides Follower Investors with a detailed operational information sheet for each Signal Provider, which is incredibly detailed and meticulous.
 In the international Social Trading scenario, no platform provides a more complete and thorough detail.
 This makes ZuluTrade one of the most transparent companies in terms of data sharing.

 Depending on your level of preparation in the investment world, you can use from a few to all the information ZuluTrade offers.
-Our ZuluTrade course explains in detail how to use all the individual provided parameters, and also how to cross all data to get useful answers.

 Needless to say, all these values, other than being an indication of the seriousness of the company, which doesn’t hide anything about its traders’ strategies, give the Follower the opportunity to realize if the strategy applied by an individual Signal Provider is exactly the one that suits him best and if it can coexist with the activity of other traders in his people-based portfolio.

 Another fundamental element is the chance to understand whether the strategy applied by the Signal Provider has been historically respected, and what has happened in particular market phases, thus providing the opportunity to identify any problems.